DamilolaAhmadu/Fraud_Analysis/README.md

     For wrong decisions, the company can receive R\$ 183,866.98.

-* #### The company gives back 100% of the value for the customer in each transaction detected as legitimate, however the transaction is actually a fraud.
+* #### The company gives back 100% of the value for the customer in each transactions detected as legitimate, however the transaction is actually a fraud.

     The company must return the amount of R\$ 3,546,075.42.